gguuss/google-dotnet-demo/README.md

 # .NET Console Demos: Token verification / Authorization

-This demo shows you how to make a simple API call using the Google API client library for .NET and how to make an authorized API call using the Google API client.
+This demo shows you how to:
+* Make a simple API call using the Google API client.
+* Make an authorized API call using the Google API client.
+* Authorize a user for Google+ app activities

+All using the Google API client library from .NET console applications.

 ## Running the GoogleDotNetDemo